-- (1) For all case types, except as otherwise stated by law, UTCR 5.160 and SLR 5.160 apply to any materials filed under seal. - (2) Upon a motion to seal a document or matter, unless otherwise restricted by law, a judge may order that the matters be filed confidentially instead of under seal.
+(1) For all case types, except as otherwise stated by law, UTCR 5.160 and SLR 4.012(4) apply to any materials submitted for filing under seal.

+Upon a motion to seal a document or matter, unless otherwise restricted by law, a judge may order that the matters be filed confidentially instead of under seal.